SahilKumar777/Healthcare-Management-System-/README.md

-1. Patient Enquiry/Consultation.
+1. **Patient Enquiry/Consultation** -  Doctor gets the previous details of patient using unique id, After enquiring the patient, doctors prescribes medicines, tests and remarks.

-2. Make Patients Report.
+2. **Make Patients Report** - This allows doctors to make patient report by prescribing medicines, tests and remarks.

-3. View doctor details.
+3. **View doctor details** - This allows a doctor to see details of other doctors to refer patient to a specialised doctor (if required).

-4. Modify doctor details.
+4. **Modify doctor details** - This allows a doctor to edit their availability time and other details.

-5. Change password.
+5. **Change password** - Gives functionality to change password of admin/registrar.

-6. Forgot password.
+6. **Forgot password** - Gives functionality to change password if forgotten.
+(Using Name and DOB only)

 ![Doctor Menu Screenshot](Screenshots/Picture3.png)